 IoT Attacks: 6 Security Risks To Be Aware Of

-IoT devices are everywhere, so IoT attacks are on the rise.
-The vulnerability of IoT comes from risks inherent both in the devices themselves and in the ways they interact with the rest of an organization’s systems — IoT devices are by nature designed to connect, so the risks associated with them are compounded across the entire network.
+The Internet of Things has rapidly grown over the past few years.
+From smart homes to industrial automation, IoT devices have been used in every industry.
+However, the security risks that come with this popularity are often ignored.
+In this article, we will discuss six major security risks associated with IoT devices.
+IoT devices are by nature designed to connect, so the risks associated with them are compounded across the entire network.
 As IoT devices become increasingly valuable and important parts of organizational and industrial infrastructure, securing those devices to protect against IoT attacks is a critical step for every security team.

 Jump to a section…